zohaibshahzadTO/Parallax-Scroll-Effect/README.md

 On the .parallax div, I edit the style attribute and add a background image.

 The background image will be horizontally and vertically centered in the div, cover the entire div, and not repeat.

+# Javascript (jQuery)

+We'll be using jQuery for this project.
+So we linked it in the HTML file.
+We’re going to create a variable for the parallax class, and count all instances using .length.

+Next, we’ll create a scroll function and then we'll do an animation using requestAnimationFrame.
+We'll then create a for loop, capturing each parallax element in currentElement, and how much has been scrolled with scrolled.

+Finally, we'll multiply how much has been scrolled with a negative pixel value, and apply that to the transform: translate3D of the CSS of the individual parallax element.